-Jacoby "Memphis" Jelks, aka J-Smoove, grew up in Lauderdale County (approximately 65 miles north of Memphis) in a small town called Ripley, TN.
-Over time, he honed his skills as a DJ, music producer and recording artist.
-Given the name "Memphis" by the legendary Chuck D of the group Public Enemy, Jelks is poised to become a memorable artist in the Hip Hop genre, respectfully.
+Jacoby "Memphis" Jelks, aka J-Smoove, grew up in Lauderdale County, TN (approximately 65 miles north of Memphis) in a small town called Ripley.
+Over time, he honed his skills as a DJ, music producer, and recording artist.
+Given the name "Memphis" by the legendary Chuck D of the GRAMMY/ RRHOF rap group Public Enemy, Jelks is poised to become a memorable artist in the Hip Hop genre, respectfully.

-After releasing two studio albums, "Call Me Up" and "The Last Classic" under the Memphis based label Portra Records, J-Smoove went on to release several underground albums as an independent artist under his own record label, dubbed "Ori-G-inO Records".
-The success of these albums, ultimately lead to Jacoby landing numerous gigs in and around the city of Memphis before gradually meeting Memphis rap legend Al Kapone and crew.
-The result was Jacoby performing at more upscale venues and events, including the Beale St. Music Festival as a background vocalist for Kapone.
+Upon releasing two studio albums, "Call Me Up" and "The Last Classic" under the Memphis based label Portra Records (Johnny Scott), J-Smoove went on to release several underground albums and mixtapes as an independent artist under his and his two brothers' (Kilo Slang and Q-Bol) record label, dubbed "Ori-G-inO Records", meaning "Original Records".
+The success of these albums ultimately lead to MJ landing numerous amounts of gigs in and around the city of Memphis.
+As fate would have it, Jelks would eventually catch the eye of Memphis rap legend Al Kapone and crew.
+The result was Jacoby performing at more upscale venues and events, which would include the Beale St. Music Festival, as a background vocalist for Kapeezy.